mila-iqia/clockwork/docs/clockwork_user_guide/main.md

 The web front-end is accessible at https://clockwork.mila.quebec and everything can be done also through a REST API.
-There is a `mila_tools` python module that can be used to access the REST API without having to think about any implementation details.
+There is a `clockwork_tools` python module that can be used to access the REST API without having to think about any implementation details.

-Mila members can thus simply use the `mila_tools` in their python scripts and ignore the web site (beyond the initial authentication to get the API key).
+Mila members can thus simply use the `clockwork_tools` in their python scripts and ignore the web site (beyond the initial authentication to get the API key).

 ## clusters